devAbreu/Ryzen7-5700G-RX6600XT-B450TomahawkMax-EFI/README.md

 ## What is working?

 I haven't done much testing on this build.
 The basics work fine.
+I've done this build for iOS development purposes.

 - Wifi, Ethernet, Audio (AppleALC) front and rear.
 If you want the mic to work, you must use the VoodooHDA kext method.
 I have tested it and it works fine.
 The mic and front/rear audio.